Vladou73/42_ft_irc/README.md

-# WORK IN PROGRESS - ft_irc - Internet Relay Chat
+# ft_irc - Internet Relay Chat

-This project is about creating your own IRC server.
+This team project was about creating our own IRC server.

-You will use an actual IRC client to connect to your server and test it.
+IRC is a text-based communication protocol on the Internet.

-Internet is ruled by solid standards protocols that allow connected computers to interact with each other.
+It offers real-time messaging (via polling and sockets) that can be either public or private.
+Users can exchange direct messages and join group channels.

 # Documentation
 Have a look at the pages of our wiki : https://github.com/Vladou73/42_ft_irc/wiki